Skip to main content

 REDISTRIBUTE

-When values should be redistributed only within defined clusters rather than rebooked directly between level values.
+When values should be redistributed within defined clusters rather than rebooked directly between level values.

 JavaScript errors detected